|Make||Arsenal Do Alfeite|

 Salon/ Drawing/ Games/ Media Rooms:

-The main salon is 25.8? long X 18? wide (464.4 sq?) measured from aft entry to the pocket doors of the drawing room.
+The main salon is 25.8’ long X 18’ wide (464.4 sq’) measured from aft entry to the pocket doors of the drawing room.
 The salon like the dining/ drawing rooms feature large windows where seeing and being seen continues.
 The ceilings are coffered/ mirrored and the blond oak paneling and bronze sconces are incorporated.
-There are several antique cabinets that have been added to the d?cor with clever air-condition/heating vents blended in.
+There are several antique cabinets that have been added to the décor with clever air-condition/heating vents blended in.
 The sofas and coffee/ cocktail tables are not built in and can be changed easily to suit the new owners taste.
 The sisal carpeting also continues with oriental runners and rugs placed over.
-There is recess
+There is recessed lighting and several built in audio system speakers.
+The original owner wanted a salon that was reminiscent of the grand hotels and homes of Europe…he succeeded!
+The salon/drawing rooms offer any new owner a flexible layout that can be fashioned to their taste and with replacement of soft goods and flooring the transformation is a simple task.

 home style and have adjacent bidet faucets and all plumbing fixtures work 100%.